 Following the cancellation of Youth Provision by Shropshire Council, the Town Council restarted the service in early 2016 employing a full time professional and part time posts to work at various locations and the management of the Grange Centre.
-This is part funded on a diminishing level by Shropshire Council and will evolve to meet the needs of the young people of Shrewsbury.
+Whilst initially part funded by Shropshire Council, the cost of funding Young Shrewsbury is borne by the Town Council precept.